-Funding This work is supported by 1U01FD004587-04 from the Food and Drug Administration, Silver Spring, Maryland and ZOLL Medical Corporation, Chelmsford, MA.
+This work is supported by 1U01FD004587-04 from the Food and Drug Administration, Silver Spring, MD and ZOLL Medical Corporation, Chelmsford, MA.

+Competing Interests

-Competing interests The Dynamic AED Registry is funded by the Food and Drug Administration, Silver Spring, Maryland and ZOLL Medical Corporation, Chelmsford, Massachusetts.
+The Dynamic AED Registry is funded by the Food and Drug Administration, Silver Spring, MD and ZOLL Medical Corporation, Chelmsford, MA.
+No other competing interests are declared.